From the Riverwalk to the Alamo to the Botanical Garden to San Antonio | The Saga, there are so many Outdoor Things To Do In San Antonio.

 Be sure to check out our full San Antonio | The Saga review.

-Our hotel was right off the San Antonio River Walk, so we took the River Walk multiple times during our trip to San Antonio.
-After our gazillionth trip along it, Pete finally figure out what the River Walk is: a pedestrian subway.
+Our hotel was right off the San Antonio River Walk, so we walked the River Walk multiple times during our trip to San Antonio.
+After our gazillionth trip along it, Pete finally figured out what the River Walk is: a pedestrian subway.

-The San Antonio River Walk is pathway, on both sides of the San Antonio river, that’s located (mostly) under the city.
-Beneath the hustle and bustle of the city is another hustling and bustling city.
+The San Antonio River Walk is paved pathway, on both sides of the San Antonio river, that’s located (mostly) under the city.
+Beneath the hustle and bustle of the downtown San Antonio is another hustling and bustling city.

-There are restaurants, shops, pathways, and bridges all beneath the city.
-There are “stops” at each of the major streets in the city, connecting the River Walk to the streets above it.
+There are restaurants, shops, pathways, and bridges all along the River Walk.
+There are “stops” at each of the major streets in the city, connecting the River Walk to the street level above it.

 And, there are a bunch of events on the River Walk.
 The day before we were there, the entire River Walk was decorated with Christmas lights, so we were able to see over 100,000 lights illuminating the River Walk for the holiday.